-In a recent Reddit thread, the user explained their feud with their restrictive HOA in Tennessee.
+In a popular Reddit thread, the user explained their feud with their restrictive HOA in Tennessee.
 For several years, the user says they have paid for a composting service that collects a small bin of compostable waste from customers’ homes once a week.

 At first, the HOA seemed to tolerate the resident’s composting efforts and just asked them to move the bin pickup from the front to the back of the building.
 Then, the Redditor’s composting bin disappeared without a trace.